Pewejekubam/qbd-to-gnucash/doc/PRD-2.7.3.md

 - **Validation Failure Surfacing:**
   - Errors and warnings are printed to stderr and logged to `output/qbd-to-gnucash.log`.
   - Exit code signals error type for automation.
+  - **Missing `output/` directory**: Tool should auto-create it without crashing and initialize the log file.

 ---